Adams County officials warn of tax scam letter - Mississippi's Best Community Newspaper

 Adams County Board of Supervisors Attorney Scott Slover said Adams County Chancery Clerk Brandi Lewis brought the letter to his attention this week after a taxpayer sent her a copy of the letter.
 Slover said he is not sure how many people in the county might have received the intimidating scam letter.

 “It is not from the state.
-It is not from the county,” Slover said, adding that anyone who receives such a letter should disregard ut and not call the telephone number listed in the letter.
+It is not from the county,” Slover said, adding that anyone who receives such a letter should disregard it and not call the telephone number listed in the letter.
 “If they want their tax information, contact the courthouse and you will get a true number there.”

 The Adams County Chancery Clerk’s Office can be reached at 601-446-6684 and the Adams County Tax Collector’s Office can be reached at 601-442-6732.